-For example, let’s say a borrower from Auckland takes out a one-year fixed home loan on a property at the median house price of $850,000.
+For example, let’s say a borrower from Auckland takes out a one-year fixed home loan on a property at the median house price, as at June 2019, of $850,000.
 In this scenario, they have saved up a 10% deposit (so, an LVR of 90%).
 This means they will borrow $765,000 from the bank.
-They have locked in a one-year-fixed rate of 4.79%, with a loan term of 25 years.
+They have locked in a one-year-fixed rate of 4.57%, with a loan term of 25 years.

 Any extra charge slapped onto the loan sounds pretty unappealing, right?
 Especially after working so hard to save for a deposit in the first place.
 But watch what happens to the loan if the bank applies a low equity margin, instead.